 Do security lines result employees not getting meal breaks under California law?

-Security lines and bag check lines are becoming more and more common in California work places.
+Security lines and bag check lines are becoming more and more common in California workplaces.
 We have had cases where warehouses, factories, distribution centers and retail stores have required employees to go through security lines when going in and/or out of the company.
 The time going through security lines is clearly compensable work time.
 Meaning you must be paid for the time it takes you to go through mandatory security lines and bag check lines.
 Here is a great article that explains why you must be paid for your time waiting in company security lines and/or bag check lines.

 A separate question that we see is whether security lines mean that you don’t get your 30 minute meal break as required by California wage law.